 Evaluation, Construction & Strategy

-Capital expenditure for this phase was estimated in the pre-feasibility study at approximately $500 million, the majority being on mining equipment, additional crushing and grinding capacity and flotation cells.
-The conveyors from the primary crusher to the concentrator plant will also have to be repowered to support the additional throughput.
+Capital expenditure for this phase was estimated in the pre-feasibility study completed in 2014 at approximately $500 million, the majority being on mining equipment, and increasing the capacity of the concentrator and the Mauro tailings facilities.
+The conveyors from the primary crusher in the pit to the concentrator plant will also have to be repowered to support the additional throughput.

 Critical studies on tailings and waste storage capacity have been undertaken and are now progressing towards the feasibility study stage.
 However, the project will only proceed once Phase 1 is significantly advanced and will require the submission of extensive permit applications, including the new EIA.
 First production from this phase is estimated to be in 2023 at the earliest, depending in large part on the length of the permitting process.
 Phase 2 is expected to increase copper production by 35,000 tonnes per year.

 During 2018 the Company considered two growth alternatives for Centinela: the construction of a second concentrator, and the expansion of the existing concentrator.
 Following a detailed evaluation of the two alternatives it has decided to progress the studies on a second concentrator, as this alternative offers the best potential combination of financial returns and risk profile.